 Instructions

-- Heat a dutch oven over medium heat and add ground beef and onions.
-Cook until meat is done and onions are soft.
+- Heat a Dutch oven (or large oven-proof skillet) over medium heat and add ground beef and diced bacon.
+Cook until the ground beef is no longer pink.
+Add the onions and sauté until softened.

-- Drain grease and add beef mixture back to the pot.
+- Drain any grease and add the beef mixture back to the pot.

 Nutrition